Chamomile: Phytochemicals

 The main compounds in chamomile flowers are coumarins, flavonoids, and polyphenols, including apigenin, quercetin, patuletin, luteolin, and daphnin.

 Drug interactions

 The use of chamomile has the potential to cause adverse interactions with numerous herbal products and prescription drugs and may worsen pollen allergies.
-People who are allergic to ragweed (also in the daisy family) may be allergic to chamomile due to cross-reactivity.

-Chamomile contains coumarin, glycoside, herniarin, flavonoid, farnesol, nerolidol, and germacranolide.
+People who are allergic to daisies, chrysanthemums, marigolds, or ragweed (all with chamomile in the daisy family), may be allergic to chamomile.
+Chamomile contains coumarin, glycoside, herniarin, flavonoids, farnesol, nerolidol, and germacranolide.
 Despite the presence of coumarin, as chamomile's effect on the coagulation system has not yet been studied, it is unknown whether a clinically significant drug–herb interaction exists with anticoagulant drugs.
 However, until more information is available, it is not recommended to use these substances concurrently.

 Chamomile should not be used by people with past or present cancers of the breast, ovary, or uterus; endometriosis; or uterine fibroids.

 Pregnancy and breastfeeding

 Because chamomile has been known to cause uterine contractions that can invoke miscarriage, pregnant women are advised to not consume Roman chamomile (Chamaemelum nobile).
 Although oral consumption of chamomile is generally recognized as safe in the United States, there is insufficient clinical evidence about its potential for affecting nursing infants.